Settle, North Yorkshire: Transport

+Local media

-Since the town is closest to the Lancashire & North Yorkshire border, local news and television programmes are provided by BBC North West and Granada Television that broadcast from Salford.
+Since the town is closest to the Lancashire and North Yorkshire border, local news and television programmes are provided by BBC North West and Granada Television that broadcast from Salford.
+Local radio stations are BBC Radio York on 104.3 FM, Greatest Hits Radio Yorkshire on 107.8 FM, and Dales Radio on 104.9 FM.
+The town's local newspaper is the Craven Herald & Pioneer.

 Tourism

 Settle's market is held weekly on Tuesdays in the town-centre marketplace and in the Victoria Hall, a short distance away on Kirkgate.
 Settle Town Hall was sold by Craven District Council to a developer in October 2011.
 The Square is surrounded by local businesses, most of which are family-owned, with some offering items for sale unique to the Settle area.
 The Naked Man is believed to be the oldest cafe in the country.

-The Yorkshire Festival of Story brings internationally known and award-winning artists to the town and has a range of paid-for and free events suitable for all age ranges.
-The festival attracts visitors from around the world and audiences have more trebled in size since the first festival in 2010.
+The Yorkshire Festival of Story brings artists to the town and has a range of paid-for and free events suitable for all age ranges.
+The festival attracts visitors from around the world and audiences have more than trebled in size since the first festival in 2010.
 The event is the largest of its kind in the North of England.
 The Yorkshire Festival of Story is produced by Settle Stories an arts and heritage charity based in the town.
+Since 2014 the Flowerpot Festival has brightened the town's streets.

 The Folly is a 17th-century Grade I listed building on the main street.
-In 1996 the North Craven Building Preservation Trust purchased part of the Folly, restored it and opened it to the public in 2001.
+In 1996, the North Craven Building Preservation Trust purchased part of the Folly, restored it and opened it to the public in 2001.
 The Folly houses the Museum of North Craven Life and hosts exhibitions during the open season.
 There are permanent displays, including the Settle to Carlisle Railway, Robert (Mouseman) Thompson furniture and local history.
 The rest of the building has been purchased by the trust.
 The museum is independent and run by volunteers.